az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 ### Sans

 The legacy `.sans` class has been removed from Arizona Bootstrap 5, which already uses a sans-serif font for both body and heading text.

-## Removed Components

-The following components have been removed in Arizona Bootstrap 5.

-### Background Wrapper Patterns

-The Triangles Fade, Triangle Mosaic, and Catalinas Abstract background wrapper patterns were deprecated in Arizona Bootstrap 2 and have been removed in Arizona Bootstrap 5.

-### Callout Variants

-For our custom [Callouts component]({{< docsref "/components/callouts/" >}}), the following callout variants have been removed:
- - `.callout-leaf`
- - `.callout-river`
- - `.callout-silver`
- - `.callout-mesa`
- - `.callout-light`
- - `.callout-dark`

- ### Navbar Off Canvas

-The Navbar Off Canvas component custom to Arizona Bootstrap has been removed.
-This component is no longer used in Arizona Quickstart.
-Instead of displaying a single nav in different ways for mobile and desktop devices, Quickstart now uses separate navs (with different functionality) for mobile and desktop devices.
-For an example from upstream Bootstrap of building a similar component, see [Offcanvas navbar]({{< docsref "/examples/offcanvas-navbar/" >}}).

 ## Removed JavaScript